aquaticdosDev/DDoS-tool/readme.md

-DDOS tool made by RoboticObsession
+# DDOS tool made by RoboticObsession
+ddos tool was patched nooOOOOOOO